 If you are over 15 weeks pregnant, you could have a Dilation & Evacuation (D & E) or Dilation & Curettage (D & C) procedure.
 They involve dilating the cervix and removing the pregnancy.

 For these procedures, forceps are used to remove the large sections of the fetus.
 A curette is then used to scrape the lining of the uterus while suctioning any remnants from your body.

 As you can see, there are several physical risks with each abortion procedure.
 Common reactions after abortion might include anger, guilt, and denial.
 You could also experience anxiety, fear, shock, and depression.
 It’s important that you have someone to talk to.

 If you choose abortion, you will need all the love, guidance, and support you can get.
 Before you make the appointment, come to Metro Women’s Center for a free pregnancy test to confirm your pregnancy.
 Afterward, we will give you a limited ultrasound referral.
 An ultrasound verifies how long you have been pregnant.

 Plus, we can talk about all of the options available to you.

-Before you decide to have an abortion, please review the Women’s Right to Know Handbook.
+Before you decide, please review the Women’s Right to Know Handbook.
 It has additional important information.

 Contact us to schedule a free appointment.